 · States will not conscript soldiers below the age of 18.

-· States should take all possible measures to prevent such recruitment –including legislation to prohibit and criminalize recruitment of child under 18 and involve them in hostilities.
+· States should take all possible measures to prevent such recruitment –including legislation to prohibit and criminalize the recruitment of children under 18 and involve them in hostilities.

-· States demobilize anyone under 18 conscripted or used in hostilities and to provide physical, psychological recovery services and help their social reintegration.
+· States will demobilize anyone under 18 conscripted or used in hostilities and will provide physical, psychological recovery services and help their social reintegration.

 · Armed groups distinct from the armed forces of a country should not, under any circumstances, recruit or use in hostilities anyone under 18.